Best practices for creating a data model

 | Rule | Description and business justification |

-| --------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |
+| --------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

-| **Hierarchy and structure** | The tree structure must reflect the natural hierarchy of business data.
+| **Hierarchy and structure** | The tree structure must correspond to the natural hierarchy of business data.
 Group fields into semantic objects (e.g. `customerData.name` or `registerAddress`).
-This makes it easier to map entire structures to services and increases model readability. |
+This makes it easier to map entire structures to services and increases the readability of the model. |

-| **Data vs Calculations** | Store source data (e.g. dates), not variable or calculable values (e.g. age).
-If a calculation is necessary, add it as a neighboring field dynamically supplied by the provider. |
+| **Data vs Calculations** | Store source data (e.g. dates), not variable or derivable values (e.g. age).
+If a calculation is necessary, add it as a neighboring field dynamically populated by the provider. |

 | **Avoiding duplication** | Before adding a field, check whether similar information already exists.
-Different objects (e.g. addresses) should share the same internal key names (e.g. `streetName`), to maintain technological consistency. |
+Different objects (e.g. addresses) should share the same internal key names (e.g. `streetName`), in order to maintain technological consistency. |

-| **YAGNI strategy** | Do not model structure "just in case."
+| **YAGNI strategy** | Do not model structure "just in case".
 Add only those fields that are actually required at the current stage of the process.
-An overly large model makes analysis more difficult. |
+An excessive model makes analysis harder. |

-| **Reusability** | When designing a new structure, treat existing models in other applications as a reference point.
-Maintain consistent naming for the same concepts across the entire organization. |
+| **Reusability** | When designing a new structure, treat existing models in other applications as a point of reference.
+Keep consistent naming of the same concepts across the entire organization. |

-| **Requirements update** | Whenever the BPMN process is modified (e.g. adding or removing a step) or the form is changed (e.g. adding a new data section), perform an impact analysis on the data model.
+| **Updating requirements** | Whenever you modify a BPMN process (e.g. add or remove a step) or a form (e.g. add a new data section), perform an impact analysis on the data model.
 Lack of synchronization is the most common cause of errors. |

 ### Documentation and technical parameters